Guseyn/guseyn.com/web-app/md/posts/scrum.md

 It's extremely difficult to achieve such autonomy.
 As a team, you must work really hard; you must adopt a certain style that makes everybody less and less dependent on each other.
 And that style of work does not show the benefits right away because it really shines in the long term.
 In order to be truly autonomous, you must avoid practices where you need to synchronize every single step with other people.
 You must appreciate and know how to communicate with many people at the same time while still being able to continue your work without any blockers.
 It's called asynchronous communication.
 I'm not going to dive into this topic in this article; I just want to let you know that there is such a thing that helps to be more free.
 <br>

-## SCRUM Limits Your Freedom
+## Scrum Limits Your Freedom
-At this point, I think, it's obvious why SCRUM does not work.
+At this point, I think, it's obvious why scrum does not work.
 Daily scrums and meetings force people to gather together at the same time, at the same physical or virtual place, limiting your ability to build your own schedule.
 Constant "huddles" prevent people from easily sharing and accessing written information in a centralized knowledge storage, which you can use to be more autonomous.
 Retrospectives and poker planning simply create an illusion of solutions for the problems we created ourselves by overhiring a large number of people.
 And when it's time to realize that we don't need that many people, we just letting them go.
 That's the reason for high turnovers in the tech industry, especially in web development.

+Scrum is popular because it doesn't require you to work on problems; it simply provides 'fun' ceremonies where you can pretend to be working on them.
+Simplifying things is hard work, and it's not something suitable for teams who prefer to appear smart by complicating things, which is much easier than solving real issues.
 <br>

 ## What's the Alternative?
 Capitalism limits our options.
 However, it's interesting because if we cut through the nonsense, we can easily understand that businesses based on web development can be accomplished with much fewer resources, time, and headaches.
 That's how simple the web actually is, I believe.
 But it's still extremely hard; not everyone has the desire, skill, and will to sacrifice time to achieve freedom.
-I believe SCRUM is here for a long time, and only lucky people have the potential to avoid it.
+I believe scrum is here for a long time, and only lucky people have the potential to avoid it.

 [Reddit Comments](https://www.reddit.com/r/Frontend/comments/183h0m7/scrum_is_inevitable_unfortunately/)